 At KS4 all students study English, Maths, Science, PE (non- exam) and PSHE.
-Students must then take one option from the following subjects; French, Geography, History, ICT, Spanish or Triple Science.
-Students then have a further three guided option choices from the wide range of courses that are listed below.
-The timetable and option blocks are then constructed around student choices which allows us to have a number of pathways for our students ensuring students are on courses that interest them and promote engagement.
+Students must then take one option from the following subjects: French, Geography, History.
+Students then have three further guided option choices from the wide range of courses that are listed below.
+The timetable and option blocks are then constructed around student choices which allows us to have a number of pathways for our students’ ensuring students are on courses that interest them and promote engagement.

 |Hours per fortnight|

 |Year 10||Year 11|